Milan104/milan104/README.md

 # 💫 About Me:
-🔭 I’m currently working on private projects regarding object detection and more<br>
+🔭 I’m currently working on projects regarding object detection and more<br>

 ## 🌐 Socials: